anoojshah/EXLAP/README.md

 # Forked from edub0's EXLAP project found here: https://github.com/edub0/EXLAP  Please see his github for more details.

+New utility "parse_exlap_log.py" added to convert the original EXLAP data stored as XML into a csv file.
+This utility iterates through the XML blobs and handles the edge cases around different blob types.

 # EXLAP 1.3 Schema and Python interface

 This projects purpose is to demonstrate the EXLAP protocol using python.
 You